Lawrence County Jail

 Search for an Inmate in Lawrence County

-The Lawrence County Jail is a 50 bed jail in the city of Bedford, Lawrence County, Indiana.
+The Lawrence County Jail is a 180 bed jail in the city of Bedford, Lawrence County, Indiana.
+You can call them 24 hours a day for inmate information at 812-277-2014.

 This page provides information on how to search for an inmate in the official jail roster, or by calling the facility at 812-277-2014, directions to the facility, and inmate services such as the visitation schedule and policies, funding an inmate's account, mailing them a letter, receiving phone calls from an inmate, voicemail, emailing and texting, tablet rentals, bail bond instructions, and commissary purchases.